thanidass/Thanida/README.md

 ## 🚀 About Me
 * 🌍  I'm based in Phayao
 * ✉️  You can contact me at [thanidass1234@gmail.com]
-*🎓 I'm an Information Technology (IT) student based in Phayao *💻 Focusing on Web Development, currently learning HTML, CSS, JavaScript, Next.js, and React.js *🎯 2026 Goal: Build and deploy a complete full-stack web application *📫 You can contact me at thanidass1234@gmail.com
+* 🎓  I'm an Information Technology (IT) student
+* 💻  Focusing on Web Development, currently learning HTML, CSS, JavaScript, Next.js, and React.js
+* 🎯  2026 Goal: Build and deploy a complete full-stack web application
+* 📫  You can contact me at thanidass1234@gmail.com

 ---